walter-la/FluentValidation.EFCore/README.md

 ### License, Copyright etc

-FluentValidation.EFCore is copyright &copy; 2020 Walter-la and other contributors.
+Walterla.FluentValidation.EntityFrameworkCore is copyright &copy; 2020 Walter-la and other contributors.
 It's free for anyone.